jundalisay/spblist/content/en/social/economics/principles/intro/chapter-05.md

 Subjective and Variable | **Nominal Price** (value in currency) | **Market Price** (value to the buyer)

-We can now summarize and oragnize our 4 prices into a pattern:
+We can now summarize and organize our 4 prices into a pattern:

 Law | Price | Purpose
 --- | --- | ---